Breaking in a new pair of riding or paddock boots.

 - Dressage boots are typically the stiffest boots around, some liken them to concrete.
 They are designed to not drop, although there will be some breaking in that is required at the ankle.
 For the most part, dressage boots are best broken in by riding, as you usually want them to remain as stiff as possible.

-So what works for breaking in boots?
+What works for breaking in riding boots?

 - Wear them around the house (paddock and field boots) or ride in them (dressage boots.)
 You want dressage boots to remain as stiff as possible, so walking around in them isn’t the best idea.

 - You can leave the boots out in the rain or dunk them in a tub of water.
 This will soak them and make the leather pliable and moldable.
 Then you must wear them as the leather dries so they form a perfect mold to your foot.
 I’m too chicken to try this with field boots and definitely not dressage boots!
 But, a rainy day is perfect for wearing new paddock boots.

 - You can also wear wet socks to walk around and ride in your boots.
 This softens the leather from the inside and makes it more pliable and moldable.
 But maybe a little weird feeling.